qiboteam/qibo/docker/examples/grover3sat/README.md

 Run the file `main.py` from the console to find the solution of an instance of 10 qubits.

-Adding the argument `--nqubits` (int) allows for instances with different number of qubits.
+Adding the argument `--nqubits` (int) and `--instance` (int) allows for different Exact Cover instances with different number of qubits.

 The program returns: